 Workforce Development Identify a workforce solution that prepares individuals with the knowledge and skills required to secure employment and advance their careers.
+Pandemic Response & Recovery Demonstrate how big data and artificial intelligence can improve, accelerate, and/or streamline the solutions to major societal challenges.
 Global Health Develop an action-oriented, interdisciplinary project that would alleviate a global health concern among low-resource communities.
 Food & Agriculture Envision a solution to improve our agricultural and food systems by enhancing food security, agricultural sustainability, food access and nutrition.
 Financial Inclusion Create novel products, services, tools or mechanisms that either address unmet needs of the financially underserved.
+Data & AI Describe an idea that would address pandemic preparedness or recovery to respond to the harmful impacts of COVID-19 or future pandemics.
 Energy & Resources Propose a solution to spur the adoption of energy and resource alternatives that are sustainable and have potential for broad impact.
-Education & Literacy Develop a technology, program or policy to promote inclusive and equitable education, improve literacy, or enhance lifelong learning opportunities Cities & Communities Design a novel solution that engages and enhances the wellbeing of campuses, communities, and cities.
+Education & Literacy Develop a technology, program or policy to promote inclusive and equitable education, improve literacy, or enhance lifelong learning opportunities Cities & Communities Design a novel solution that engages and enhances the well-being of campuses, communities, and cities.
 Art & Social Change Create an innovative arts project that meaningfully engages with issues of advocacy, justice, and empowerment.